Leadership Areas

 MSCHE Evaluation Team Visit April 12-15

 The university is currently in the process of having its accreditation reaffirmed by the Middle States Commission on Higher Education (MSCHE).
-As the next step in the process, the MSCHE peer review team will visit campus from April 12–15, 2026.
-During their visit, the team will meet with students, faculty, staff, and campus leaders to learn more about our institution and the work described in the self-study.
+The MSCHE Evaluation Team visited campus on April 12–15, 2026.
+During their visit, the team met with students, faculty, staff, and campus leaders to learn more about all aspects of the university and the work described in the self-study.
+At the end of the visit, the Evaluation Team delivered an oral report summarizing their review.

 Middle States Commission on Higher Education